Dr Richard Emsley

 Richard's research aims to answer three key questions: Are treatments effective?
 How do they work?
 Which groups are they most effective for?
 This involves the development of statistical methods for causal inference, and efficacy and mechanisms evaluation.
 Current applications of these methods include trials of complex interventions in mental health and trial designs and associated analysis methods in stratified medicine.

 His other research interests include the application of causal inference methods in pharmacoepidemiology and routinely collected datasets (eHealth).
+He is a member of the MRC Health eResearch Centre, part of the Farr Institute.

 He is the initiator and member of the steering group for the UK Causal Inference Meeting (UK-CIM), secretary of the Mental Health Research Network Methodology Research Group, and a member of the Psychosis Research Partnership project, funded by The Wellcome Trust and led from the Institute of Psychiatry.
-He is a co-investigator on the MRC North West Hub for Trials Methodology Research and a collaborator on the AR UK Centre of Excellence in Epidemiology.
+He is a co-investigator and theme lead on the MRC North West Hub for Trials Methodology Research and a collaborator on the AR UK Centre of Excellence in Epidemiology.

 Richard currently supervisors six PhD students, and welcomes interest from potential PhD students interested in these research areas.
+He also supervisors MSc and DClinPsy students.

 Design and analysis of randomised trials